BDC Hamburger Icon

 Are NFC mobile payments secure?

-NFC payments are wireless, which may make some people uncomfortable about the security of their information.
-However, these payment types are actually safer than magnetic stripe cards and have about the same level of security as EMV or chip cards.
+NFC payments are wireless, which may make some people uncomfortable about the security of their payment details.
+However, these payment types are considered safer than magnetic stripe cards.
+Plus, they offer about the same level of security as EMV (chip) cards because they use tokenization and dynamic encryption.
+Here’s how it works:

 What are the pros and cons of accepting NFC payments?

-Consider these pros and cons when deciding whether to accept NFC mobile payments at your business.
+Consider the following pros and cons when deciding whether to accept NFC mobile payments at your business.

 Pros of accepting NFC payments

-• They enhance the checkout experience for customers.
+• Create a smoother, more efficient checkout experience for customers.

 Cons of accepting NFC payments

-• You’ll need to find a credit card processor that allows you to accept various NFC mobile payment providers.
+• Merchants must work with a credit card processor that supports NFC payments and mobile wallet providers.

 Bottom LineBottom line